nim-works/nimskull/doc/manual.rst

 `.tailcall` calling convention itself:
 * the call doesn't have to be a tail call
 * the callee is not guaranteed to take over the caller's stack frame
-* no restrictions are placed on the arguments
+* no constraints are placed on the arguments

 When a `.tailcall` routine is called in a routine that does use the `.tailcall` calling convention:
 * the call must be a tail call
 * the callee is guaranteed to take over the caller's stack frame
-* several static restriction are placed on the arguments
+* several static constraints are placed on the arguments

-The static restrictions are as follows:
+The static constraints are as follows:
 * arguments to `sink` parameters can be arbitrary expressions
 * arguments to `openArray` parameters must be views into caller parameters or globals